cybozu/eslint-config/README.md

 1. We update major version if the changes might cause new errors.
 1. We update minor version if the changes might cause new warnings.
-1. We update patch version if the changes don't cause any new errors and warings.
+1. We update patch version if the changes don't cause any new errors and warnings.

 ## How to use